 A little later, the final blind man also reaches the elephant enclosure, having consulted the Braille direction signs scattered around the zoo and having asked one of the many friendly zookeepers in order to ensure that he really was in the right place for the elephant.
 Feeling his way around the elephant, this man mutters to himself, ‘I wonder what an elephant is really like.’
 To his amazement, he hears the reply, ‘If you really want to know, I will show you.’
 Immediately, his vision clears and he can see the whole elephant.
 He engages the elephant in earnest conversation until closing time, finding out just what the elephant thinks about the zoo, the visitors and the surroundings.
 At the same time, the man carefully takes note of all of the elephant’s characteristics.

 On meeting up with his friends on the bus home, the sixth man finds that his friends have different and strange ideas about what an elephant is, but none of them have any idea what an elephant is truly like.
-The blind man explains to them his own encounter with the elephant – not just what it feels like, but that an encounter with this elephant can literally open their eyes and ears and reveal the inner nature of the elephant.
+The formerly blind man, now sighted, explains to them his own encounter with the elephant – not just what it feels like, but that an encounter with this elephant can literally open their eyes and ears and reveal the inner nature of the elephant.
 Some believe him and return to the zoo to encounter the elephant for themselves.
 The others ignore him, continuing to listen to their iPods or dismissing him as crazy.

 The moral of the story